heathermhargreaves/SCHMEVERLANE/README.md

 # SCHMEVERLANE
-SCHMEVERLANE is a clone (plus some) of the popular clothing company Everlane.
-This is a full stack app built with PSQL, Angular, Express, and Node.
+SCHMEVERLANE is a clone (plus some) of the popular clothing company Everlane (https://www.everlane.com).
+This is a full stack app built with SQL, PostGres, Angular, Express, Node, and Stripe.